Sinit160/Asian-drama-trend-analysis/README.md

 This project explores whether the global rise in popularity of Korean dramas is reflected in genre diversity, or whether audiences are still primarily consuming a narrow set of genres.
 Using data collected directly from TMDB's API, the project walks through a full data science pipeline: data collection, cleaning, SQL-based analysis, visualization, and a recommendation system built from scratch.

-**Author's note:** This is my first independent data science project, built as a rising third-year student.
-I built every stage of this pipeline myself, and prioritized understanding each concept deeply over speed — the goal was to learn, not just to finish quickly.

 ## Table of Contents
 - [Data Source](#data-source)
 - [Project Structure](#project-structure)